Online Learners

 Encyclopedias

-Once you have chosen a topic, you may wish to look at a brief overview of your field of study.
-This will help with basic understanding of topics, as well as showing you the words that professionals use when discussing a topic.
+Once you have chosen a topic, you may wish to look at an encyclopedia to get a brief overview of your field of study.
+This will help with basic understanding of major topics, as well as showing you the words that professionals use when discussing this topic.
 This will make other searches much easier.

 Books

-La Sierra University Library provides a collection of electronic books that can be accessed anywhere with an internet connection.
-To find our e-books, go to the main library website and click on the link that says "E-Book Catalog".
+The Fritz Guy Library has a collection of eBooks that can be accessed anywhere with an internet connection.
+To find our eBooks, go to the main library website and click on the link that says "eBook Catalog".

 Journal Articles